-Vendor must demonstrate that they meet the Minimum Mandatory Requirements by the date on which statement of qualifications (SOQ) are due to qualify in one or more of the as-needed Substance Use Disorder (SUD) Treatment Services at County Behavioral Health Facilities categories identified in Section 2.2 of the RFSQ, Scope of Work.
-Vendor should document all qualifications in order to demonstrate compliance with the Vendor's Minimum Mandatory Requirements.
-Vendor acknowledges and certifies that it meets and will comply with the Minimum Mandatory Requirements as stated in Paragraph 3.0 of the RFSQ, as listed below.
+Vendor must demonstrate that they meet the Minimum Mandatory Requirements by the date on which statement of qualifications (SOQ) are due to qualify in one or more of the Substance Use Supportive Services (SUSS) categories identified in Section 2.2 of the RFSQ, Scope of Work.
+Vendor should document all qualifications in order to demonstrate compliance with the Minimum Mandatory Requirements.
+Vendor acknowledges and certifies that firm meets and will comply with the Minimum Mandatory Requirements as stated in Paragraph 3.0 of the RFSQ, as listed below.

-Note: The minimum mandatory requirements may not be met through any collaboration, partnership, or subcontract relationship with another vendor or organization.
-Each vendor must independently meet the minimum mandatory requirements listed.
+Note: The minimum mandatory requirements may not be met through any collaboration or a subcontract relationship between two or more organizations.